Troubleshooting your iOS App Protection

 Check that the unprotected app performance is as expected under the same test conditions.

-If it is, then raise a Support ticket including:
+If only the protected app is having issues, then raise a Support ticket including:

 • Build ID for relevant protected app

-• Details on when the performance concern happens, for example:
+• Details on when the performance concern happens, e.g.

 • On app launch